What Do Riders Mean by "Leathers"?

-Ever wondered why bikers talk so passionately about their leathers?
+Ever wondered why riders talk so passionately about their leathers?

 As someone who’s spent years surrounded by the motorcycle community, I hear the term "leathers" thrown around constantly.
 If you're new to riding, or simply curious, you might find yourself asking, "What exactly are leathers, and why do they matter so much to bikers?"
 Well, I'm here to break it down for you.